microsoft/CosmosDB_Multi-Tenant/README.md

 Consider the option of loading the rental car and hotel room data with inventory type as the parition key.
 Another option is to load the data per business location using business location id.

-3.1 Load the Rental Car and Hotel Room availability data into 'Availability_by_Inventory_Item' container with InventoryId as the partitionKey.
+#### 3.1 Load the Reservation availability data into a container with InventoryId as the partitionKey.
+Access the data in your local folder to load the data.

 #### Load Hotel Room availability data